gazelle51/expressjs-boilerplate/README.md

 exampleFunctions.addNumbers(1, 4);
 ```

-<a name="test-debug-dev-and-prod-nodejs-scripts"></a>
+<a name="npm-scripts"></a>

-#### Test, debug, dev and prod NodeJS scripts
+#### NPM scripts

 The `package.json` file includes some custom scripts that you will need to use when developing and running the application.
 The following scripts are defined:

 - `build`: build the TypeScript files in the `src` folder
 - `clean-build`: delete the current build in the `build` folder then build the TypeScript files in the `src` folder
-- `start`: start the application with environment variable `NODE_ENV=production`
+- `start`: start the application by running the pre-built JavaScript
-- `dev`: start the application with environment variable `NODE_ENV=development`
-- `dev`: start the application with environment variable `NODE_ENV=debug`
-- `test`: run the `jest` test suite with environment variable `NODE_ENV=test`
+- `test`: run the mocha test suite on the pre-built JavaScript
+- `build-test`: build the TypeScript files in the `src` folder then run the mocha test suite
 - `watch-ts`: watch for any changes in the TypeScript files, if there are changes build the TypeScript files in the `src` folder
-- `watch-js-dev`: start the application with environment variable `NODE_ENV=development` and watch for any changes in the JavaScript files, if there are changes restart the application
-- `watch-js-debug`: start the application with environment variable `NODE_ENV=debug` and watch for any changes in the JavaScript files, if there are changes restart the application
-- `watch-dev`: start the application with environment variable `NODE_ENV=development` and watch for any changes in both the TypeScript and JavaScript files, if there are changes build the TypeScript files in the `src` folder and restart the application
+- `watch-js`: start the application and watch for any changes in the JavaScript files, if there are changes restart the application
-- `watch-debug`: start the application with environment variable `NODE_ENV=debug` and watch for any changes in both the TypeScript and JavaScript files, if there are changes build the TypeScript files in the `src` folder and restart the application
+- `watch`: start the application and watch for any changes in both the TypeScript and JavaScript files, if there are changes build the TypeScript files in the `src` folder and restart the application

-The scripts you will use most often when developing are `watch-dev` and `watch-debug`.

 <a name="loading-environment-variables"></a>

 #### Loading environment variables

-When running the application in debug or development mode the environment variables are loaded from a local `.env` file stored in the app root directory.
-The `.env` file should not be hosted anywhere publically (as it contains sensitive information) and hence an example is not included in this repository.
-If you are running the application in production mode the environment variables will not be loaded from an `.env` file as it is expected they are already exposed in the environment.
-The `.env` file is also not loaded in test mode as the tests should not rely on external dependencies.
-If you need to use an environment variable in test mode you can use the `rewire` module to temporarily create it within the test scope.
+When running the application environment variables are loaded from a local `.env` file stored in the app root directory.
+If this file does not exist, then nothing will be loaded.
+A sample env file has been included in this repository called `sample.env`, it contains all the environment variables required by the application.
+To use this file it must be renamed to `.env`.
+Note that the `.env` file should not be hosted anywhere publically (as it contains sensitive information) so do not commit it to the repository.

 <a name="logging-and-request-tracing"></a>

 #### Logging and request tracing

-Logging is done in this application using the `Winston` module.
+Logging is done in this application using the Winston module.
 There are 6 levels of logs:

 - 0: error
 - 1: warn